Storyflow Logo

 Anytype logo

 Anytype is the open-source local-first PKM with object types and encrypted sync.
 For Tana users committed to local-first and open-source, Anytype is the leading pick.
 The object types are similar in spirit to supertags but with less query depth.
+Everything lives encrypted on your device first and syncs peer-to-peer, the strongest data-ownership story on this list.
+That local-first architecture is also the ceiling: querying and AI stay lighter than Tana's, and the community is smaller than the commercial tools around it.

 Best for: Local-first open-source PKM users with typed-structure preferences.
 Not for: users who need maximum query depth.